 - Gain a basic knowledge of how to handle concerns that can arise while a student is participating in an experiential education opportunity.

-Level III: In this training, we will take a closer look at helping our students become career ready and developing core competencies they need for success.
+Level III: In this two-part, virtual training, we will take a closer look at helping our students become career ready and developing core competencies they need for success.
 Specifically answering the question "what can I do as a faculty/staff member to support my student in obtaining career ready competencies while fostering demonstration of these competencies?"

 For more information, contact Ashley Byrd-White at 803-777-1204 or firstname.lastname@example.org.